k21971/CrecelleHack/doc/variantfixes.md

 - Water elementals soak enemies with water on hit.
 - Greater variance in the weapons that monsters spawn with.
 - Crimson deaths create a massive cloud of bloody mist upon death.
+- Change name of wargs to dire wolves.

 ## New Monsters
 - Salt Golem